bitnami/containers/bitnami/express/README.md

 ## Download a Bitnami Orchestration File

-We have a collection of Docker Compose orchestration files for various development stacks available at https://bitnami.com/somepage.
-For this tutorial we'll be using the orchestration file for Node + Express .
+For this tutorial we'll be using the orchestration file for Node + Express.

 Begin my creating directory for our Express application source.